leeyadong/cross_domain_gesture_dataset/README.md

+# MCD-Gesture Dataset: mmWave Cross Domain Gesture Dataset
+# News
+- We have released various human sensing datasets based on wireless signals, including [WiFi localization](https://github.com/H-WILD/human_held_device_wifi_indoor_localization_dataset) and [mmWave imaging](https://github.com/ruixv/RadarEyes).

+- This dataset has been downloaded by researchers from over **60 institutions** worldwide.

+- We have released the **raw ADC data** to support custom signal processing techniques.

-# mmWave_cross_domain_gesture_dataset (MCD-Gesture Dataset)
+# Overview
-MCD-Gesture is an open-source mmWave gesture dataset collected from various domains (i.e. environments, users and locations), and it can be used to develop domain-independent gesture recognition systems based on mmWave radar.
-The total size of the processed dataset is 5.3GB.
+This is the dataset for paper **"Towards Domain-Independent and Real-Time Gesture Recognition Using mmWave Signal, IEEE TMC 2022".** It is an open-source mmWave gesture dataset collected from various domains (i.e. environments, users, and locations), and it can be used to develop mmWave gesture recognition systems and domain-independent machine learning algorithms.
 Following we introduce the composition and implementation details of this dataset.

 # Dataset Introduction
 ![Data collecting](https://github.com/DI-HGR/mmWave_cross_domain_gesture_dataset/blob/f1116dc135d9783a0f1a806ae63b8e577bc41a09/env.png)
 - **750 domains**: 6 environments x 25 volunteers x 5 locations